-Tim’s Dream, July 7, 2020, San Juan Bautista, CA I awoke in the middle of the night and lifted my head a few inches to look beyond Frances, behind whom I was sleeping, as usual, with both of us on our right sides, “spoons position.”
-Someone was sitting in the chair at her desk, looking
+Tim’s Dream, July 7, 2020, San Juan Bautista, CA. I awoke in the middle of the night and lifted my head a few inches to look beyond Frances, behind whom I was sleeping, as usual, with both of us on our right sides, “spoons position.”
+Someone was sitting in the chair at her

-Good old Honda, you served us long and well 😢.
+Good old Honda, you served us long and well ?.
 365,000 miles, over 16 years, with minimal trouble.
 T’was time to move on, as someday for me too, able to say, “It was a great ride!
 And in the scheme of things, no regrets.”
-Hey, Paris, one of my fav Honda memories is when you
+Hey, Paris, one of my favorite Honda memories is when you

 A Play in One Scene by Frances Gallopaway.
 Cast of Characters HARVEY DILL: Crackpot psychiatrist.
 Middle-aged.
 Very tall.WILBUR: A patient.
 Younger.
 Short.KATY: Friend of both.
 Middle-aged.
 Scene KATY’S living room in a Bohemian beach apartment somewhere in California.
 Time The present.